Bloemfontein: Government

 Bloemfontein forms part of the Mangaung Metropolitan Municipality, which was upgraded from a Local Municipality in 2011.

-The Mangaung Metropolitan Municipality elects a municipal council for five-year periods, through a mixed-member proportional representation (MMP) system in which wards elect individual councillors alongside those named from party lists.
+The Mangaung Metropolitan Municipality elects a municipal council for five-year periods through a mixed-member proportional representation (MMP) system in which wards elect individual councillors alongside those named from party lists.
 Voters get two votes: one for a representative to become a ward councillor and the other for a political party.
-The latter vote is used to distribute seats in the municipal council amongst parties while the former distributes seats through the individual representatives.
-The current Executive Mayor of Mangaung, Olly Mlamleli, was elected in August 2016.
+The latter vote distributes seats in the municipal council amongst parties, while the former distributes seats through the individual representatives.

 Geography and climate

 Bloemfontein is located in central South Africa on the southern edge of the Highveld at an elevation of 1400 m, bordering on the semi-arid region of the Karoo.
-The area is generally flat with occasional hills (koppies in Afrikaans) and the general vegetation is Highveld grassland.
-Bloemfontein experiences a subtropical monsoon (Köppen cwa), with hot and wet summer days and cooler, dry winters, often with frosts.
-Snow is rare but as recently as August 2006 it snowed in the city, with snowfalls occurring again at the airport on 26 July 2007.
+The area is generally flat with occasional hills ("koppies" in Afrikaans), and the general vegetation is Highveld grassland.